tianysun/tianysun.github.io/teaching.md

 *(Gave at least 1 hour's continuous talk on relevant topics or answered questions in weekly office hours; Graded homework; Mentored final project; Recorded lectures; Gave feedback for students' performances and activities in lectures.)*
 * **ST2203: Puzzles, Paradoxes, and The Mathematics Behind Them** *Instructor: Prof. Joseph Halpern     Spring 2022*
-  * *Undergraduate course; Students are ranging from high school to fourth year's undergrad studying in U.S., China, and Canada; Provided homework solutions.*
+  * *Undergraduate course; Students are studying in U.S., China, and Canada; Provided homework solutions.*
 * **ST1541: Data Science and Big Data Analysis** *Instructor: Prof. Mark Vogelsberger     Spring 2022*
-  * *Graduate and undergraduate course; Students are ranging from third year's undergrad to graduate studying in U.S., China, and Canada.*
+  * *Graduate and undergraduate course; Students are studying in U.S., China, and Canada.*
 * **ST1220: Introduction to Artificial Intelligence and Computer Vision** *Instructor: Prof. Rabih Younes     Winter 2021*
-  * *Graduate and undergraduate course; Students are ranging from third year's undergrad to graduate studying in U.S., and China.*
+  * *Graduate and undergraduate course; Students are studying in U.S., and China.*

 **Grader at the UChicago**
 * **STAT31015: Mathematical Computation IIA: Convex Optimization** *Instructor: Prof. Hongyuan Mei     Winter 2021*